skramm/homog2d/docs/homog2d_manual.md

 `setPointSize()`  |  1 int (pixels)  |
 `setThickness()`  |  1 int (pixels)  |

-Free function are also provided with all these types, with the primitive as second argument and the drawing parameters as optional third argument.
+Free functions are also provided with all these types, with the primitive as second argument and the drawing parameters as optional third argument.
 This means any graphical primitive `prim` can be drawn with:
 ```C++
 draw( img, prim );